J4ckLiu/SACP/README.md

 - alpha: the user-specified error rate.
 - base_score: the standard non-coformity score, incuding ```APS, RAPS, SAPS.```

+## Citation
+If you find this work useful for your research, please cite:
 ```
 @article{liu2024spatial,
   title={Spatial-Aware Conformal Prediction for Trustworthy Hyperspectral Image Classification},